mprofinder/Compiler-for-Testing/README.md

 # Compiler-for-Testing
 For Testing only

-Download The ply and install
+Install ply using sudo apt install python-ply

 Make the changes in fname.c and compile as python comp.py